k-12 Outreach program

+The Center for Excellence in the Neurosciences' K-12 Outreach Program brings together UNE faculty, professional staff, and students and puts them into area K-12 schools.
 We bring a variety of short interactive lessons (called modules), each tailored for different age groups, to teach students about neuroscience, including brain anatomy, function, and injury.

 Pain Education and Advocacy

-The Center has also created a series of video narratives of patients with pain conditions.
+CEN has also created a series of video narratives of patients with pain conditions.
 These materials have been crafted in hopes of training future practitioners to provide the highest quality of care to patients experiencing chronic pain.

 The Pain Chronicles

-These images, taken by UNE neuroscience investigators (students, staff, and faculty) use cutting-edge microscopy to demonstrate the simple and elegant beauty of cells that cause pain.
+These images, taken by UNE neuroscience investigators (students, professional staff, and faculty) use cutting-edge microscopy to demonstrate the simple and elegant beauty of cells that cause pain.
 The exhibition also featured self-narratives captured on film and portraits of individuals with chronic pain.
 Together, these mediums provide unique insight into the lives and challenges faced by chronic pain patients.